belovedpearl/mycar_frontend/README.md

 This section discusses the features and pages of the project 'My Car', the design choices made, discussion of the components use that make up the different pages seen by users.

-## General Project Structure
+### General Project Structure

 My Car renders in two different ways depending on user authentication; 'logged in or logged out'.
-TUser's state determines changes navbar content and restriction of actions that can be accessed by the user.
+User's state determines changes navbar content and restriction of actions that can be accessed by the user.

-## Features

 ### Navigation